 1. Focus on What Products You’re Selling

 Not every product is suitable for sale in a dropshipping store.
-Here are four critical elements to keep your products legal:
+Here are four critical elements to keep your products legal:- Avoid copyrighted products.

 - Do not sell products that are age-restricted or forbidden.